syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/events.md

 ### beforeClick

-The `beforeClick` event is triggered before selecting the button from the groupButton items.
+The `beforeClick` event is triggered before selecting the button from the groupbutton items.

 ```js
 var tabs = [{